wwarthen/RomWBW/Source/Doc/Hardware.md

 Zilog ecosystem.
 This section lists configurations specifically for the Z180 processor

 If you are using a Z80 processor you will probably be using the general `RCZ80_std` configuration - [RCBus Z80 CPU Module].
-However please consult [Firmware, RomWBW, RCZ80_std](https://smallcomputercentral.com/firmware/firmware-romwbw-rcz80_std/) for furher information and to ensure compatibility with your Z80 system.
+However, please consult [Firmware, RomWBW, RCZ80_std](https://smallcomputercentral.com/firmware/firmware-romwbw-rcz80_std/) for further information and to ensure compatibility with your Z80 system.

 * Creator: Stephen Cousins
 * Website: [Small Computer Central](https://smallcomputercentral.com)